It’s time to plan another year of homeschooling. This will be round twelve.

 The forum is a great place to bounce ideas off other moms who are working through the planning process.
 It’s a place where you can share your homeschool vision statements, student goals, and scheduling ideas and receive valuable feedback and comments.

-Put Your Homeschool Year on Autopilot: Book vs. Course
+Plan Your Homeschool Year: Book vs. Course

 I’ve already expressed my love for Plan Your Year to guide me through the planning process.
 I finished reading the entire book to get an overview and then began working through each section.